Xilinx/PYNQ/docs/source/9_creating_overlays.rst

 Creating Overlays
 ==============================================

-Creating overlays is done using traditional hardware design methods, and the design process will not be covered in this document.

-How overlays can be created and integrated into Pynq by FPGA/Zynq designers will be explained.
+Creating overlays is done using traditional hardware design methods.
+This document will describe how overlays can be created and integrated into Pynq by FPGA/Zynq designers, but will not cover the hardware design process.
+If you are new to FPGA technology, see the `Xilinx Getting Started Guide <http://www.xilinx.com/company/gettingstarted/>`_

 While FPGA fabric has the ability to be customized to very specific and optimized implementations, a high level of expertise is required to do this.
-Compared to building and compiling software, this is typically a time consuing process.
+Compared to building and compiling software, this is typically a time consuming process.

-The key concept of overlays in Pynq is that an overlay should be as flexible and generic as possible so that it can be as applicable to as many differen applications as possible.
+The key concept of overlays in Pynq is that an overlay should be as flexible and generic as possible so that it can be as applicable to as many different applications as possible.

 For example, it is recommended that IOPs are used for PMOD interfaces to make the overlay as widely applicable as possible, even where the designer intends to use a specific peripheral.